 This project could involve children.
 For more information see our guidelines and tips here.

 About the work, we like to find out your special skills and preferences in order to make them as useful as possible in our project.
 At the end, what matters, is that you are motivated to work!
 We are certain that one or more activities of our project makes you curious enough to explore!
 However, we are looking for people who are able to work on their own, who are not scared to make themselves dirty and who are used to work with their hands.

 A big part of the general day to day work consists of gardening/maintaining the land, feeding the animals and managing the firewood.
 Be aware that this requires a good physical condition.
-We usually start the work at 9:30am (in summer time at 8:30am) and might be ready at 2-3pm (with one lunch break), keeping half an hour/one hour left for the dog and feeding the animals at the early evening.
+We usually start the work at 9:00am in winter time (in summer time at 8:00am) and might be ready at 2-3pm (with one lunch break), keeping half an hour/one hour left for the dog and feeding the animals at the early evening.

 Our garden is maintained by the principles of permaculture.
 We love the wild growth of all sorts of plants and herbs, but the growing of nettles, wild brambles and the wild grow of maple seedlings at certain areas are controlled tough.
 As we do not use herbicides, these are picked by hand (gloves) .
 During autumn/winter time, the work mainly consists in forest work (collecting wood, chopping wood, etc.), planting trees and getting the garden ready for spring.
 During spring, we start preparing the vegetable garden (principles of permaculture): planting, sawing, weeding, etc. and organise the Food Forest.
 During summer, we continue to take care of the plants/trees (irrigation, weeding, planting) and can start to harvest and organise food conservation (making jams and chutneys, fermenting, drying, etc.).
 We could also need a hand with making the ponds suitable for fish again and/or fixing some leakages.